 Polluters must pay to clean up areas contaminated with PFOA, PFOS

-Industries that discharge two toxic compounds into the environment will now be held legally and financially responsible for the contamination, according to a final rule issued by the Environmental Protection Agency today.
+Industries that discharge toxic PFOA and PFOS compounds into the environment will now be held legally and financially responsible for the contamination, according to a final rule issued by the EPA today.

 The Department of Defense is also subject to the new requirements.